kyosenergy-engineering/evicted-pod-reaper/README.md

 ```

 Use a `ClusterRole` if watching all namespaces.
 Otherwise, apply a `Role` scoped to each watched namespace.
+By default, the Helm chart creates a `ClusterRole` and `ClusterRoleBinding`.

 ## 🐳 Dockerfile